Feedback

 1. An employee has a reasonable expectation that they need not reveal the nature of any medical condition or any prescription medication used for the treatment of a medical condition.

-2. When either the College or the employee believes that temporary adjustments to the employee’s job duties are appropriate based on a medical condition or prescription drug use, the employee and the College will strictly limit the conversation to the nature of the limitations created by the condition or the drug use and will not discuss any information relating to the condition or the medication itself.
+2. When either the College or the employee believes that temporary adjustments to the employee’s job duties are appropriate based on a medical condition or prescription drug use, the employee and the College will strictly limit the conversation to the nature of the limitations created by the condition or the drug use and will not discuss any information relating to the condition or the drug use and will not discuss any information relation to the condition or the medication itself.

-3. College property is subject to search for prohibited substances at any time, with or without warning.
+3. College-owned space is subject to search for prohibited substances at any time, with or without warning.

 4. An employee does not have a reasonable expectation of privacy in their office or other workspace.